Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Abstract

 \section{Abstract}

-Inspired by the Fleming-Viot stochastic process, we propose a variant of Variational Quantum Algorithms benefitting from a parallel implementation of the classical step of learning parameters of a given variational form, with the aim of avoiding regions of the parameter space known as barren plateaus.
+Inspired by the Fleming-Viot stochastic process, we propose a parallel implementation of variational quantum algorithms with the aim of reducing the time spent by the algorithm in barren plateaus, where optimization direction is unclear.
 In the Fleming-Viot tradition, parallel searches are called particles.
-In our proposed approach, the search by a Fleming-Viot particle is stopped when it encounters a region where the gradient is too small or noisy.
-The stopped particle continues the search after being regenerated at another potentially more interesting location of the parameter space, biasing the exploration away from barren plateaus.
-We analyze the behavior of the Fleming-Viot particles from a theoretical standpoint, backed up with numerical experiments on synthetic problems as well as on selected instances of the Max-Cut problem on graphs, which show that our method performs better than plain-vanilla variants when there are large barren plateaus.
+In the proposed approach, the search by a Fleming-Viot particle is stopped when it encounters a region where the gradient is too small or noisy, suggesting a barren plateau area.
+The stopped particle continues the search after being regenerated at another location of the parameter space, potentially taking the exploration away from barren plateaus.
+We first analyze the behavior of the Fleming-Viot particles from a theoretical standpoint.
+We show that, when simulated annealing optimizers are used as particles, the Fleming-Viot system is expected to find the global optimum faster than a single simulated annealing optimizer, with a relative efficiency that increases proportionally to the percentage of barren plateaus in the domain.
+This result is corroborated by numerical experiments carried out on synthetic problems as well as on instances of the Max-Cut problem, which show that our method performs better than plain simulated annealing when large barren plateaus are present in the domain.